Ijnaka22len/AIDrawPen/README.md

 ## Overview

-AIDrawPen is an innovative application designed to assist in the rehabilitation of children through a wireless gesture-based drawing pen.
-This project aims to make rehabilitation exercises more engaging and fun for kids, encouraging them to participate actively in their therapy sessions.
-The pen allows kids to draw and interact with digital interfaces using gestures, making the rehabilitation process more interactive and enjoyable.
+AIDrawPen is an innovative solution leveraging AI on an Edge device (EFR32 ARM Cortex-M) to support children's rehabilitation through a wireless, gesture-based drawing pen.
+By implementing a quantized Convolutional Neural Network (CNN) model via TinyML, the pen enables real-time gesture recognition directly on the device.
+This project enhances the rehabilitation process by making therapy sessions more engaging and interactive, encouraging active participation from children as they draw and interact with digital interfaces.

 ## Features